 On March 30, 2015, Roughrider announced the completion of its winter drill targeting field program on the Jurgen 1 and Jurgen 2 areas and the Sava Lake biogeochemical anomaly area.
-This program was designed to follow up positive results from the 2014 summer work program; in particular, preliminary enzyme leach soil results from grids established above prominent DIGHEM EM conductors at Jurgen 1 and Jurgen 2 and multi-element biogeochemical anomalies at Sava Lake.
+This program was designed to further investigate positive results from the 2014 summer work program; in particular, preliminary enzyme leach soil results from grids established above prominent DIGHEM EM conductors at Jurgen 1 and Jurgen 2 and multi-element biogeochemical anomalies at Sava Lake.
+In the Athabasca region, EM conductors often represent graphitic horizons in pelitic rocks that are a common host for uranium mineralization.
+Breaks in the general EM and magnetic trends in conjunction with elevated geochemistry may indicate structural disturbances that can be important to uranium mineralization emplacement.

-During the 2015 winter program, 545 biogeochemical samples were collected and 69.2 line kilometres of ground magnetic and Very Low Frequency Electromagnetic (VLF) geophysical survey work were completed on the Jurgen 1 and Jurgen 2 grids to better define drill targets.
-A total of 49 additional grid-controlled biogeochemical samples were collected at Sava Lake.
-Results are currently being analysed.
+During the 2015 winter program, 545 biogeochemical samples were collected and 69.2 line kilometres of ground magnetic and Very Low Frequency Electromagnetic (VLF) geophysical survey work covered geochemically anomalous areas coincident with priority airborne EM conductors.
+A total of 594 biogeochemical samples (black spruce twigs) were collected on the same survey grids at 25 to 50 metre intervals.